ulivz/vue-codemirror-component/README.md

 Then, show you the usage code:

-If you want to register `V-Codemirror` as a global component, you can use:
+If you want to register `vue-codemirror` as a global component, you can use:

 ```js
 import VueCodemirror from 'vue-codemirror-component'